Spectral and Trajectory Regularization for Diffusion Transformer Super-Resolution: Experiments

 \subsection{Experimental Settings}

 \textbf{Training Datasets} We choose widely-used LSDIR~\citep{li2023lsdir} and synthetic dataset Aesthetic-4K~\citep{zhang2025diffusion} for training.
 Specifically, we picked the first $60$,$000$ images from Aesthetic-4K and all the images from LSDIR, for better generative quality and faster convergence.
-Images are center-cropped to 1,024$\times$1,024 pixels during training, and the corresponding LR images are synthesized using the standard degeneration pipeline proposed in RealESRGAN~\citep{wang2021realesrgan}.
+Images are center-cropped to 1,024$\times$1,024 pixels during training, and the corresponding LR images are synthesized using the standard degradation pipeline proposed in RealESRGAN~\citep{wang2021realesrgan}.

-\textbf{Evaluation Datasets} We test our method on synthetic dataset DIV2K-val~\citep{agustsson2017ntire} and commonly used real world datasets: RealSR~\citep{cai2019toward} and RealLQ250~\citep{ai2024dreamclear}.
-We use the same degeneration pipeline as RealESRGAN~\citep{wang2021realesrgan} to generate LR images of DIV2K-val~\citep{agustsson2017ntire}.
+\textbf{Evaluation Datasets} We test our method on synthetic dataset DIV2K-val~\citep{agustsson2017ntire} and commonly used real-world datasets: RealSR~\citep{cai2019toward} and RealLQ250~\citep{ai2024dreamclear}.
+We use the same degradation pipeline as RealESRGAN~\citep{wang2021realesrgan} to generate LR images of DIV2K-val~\citep{agustsson2017ntire}.
 Our method is tested on full-sized images to better reflect real-world performance.
 All evaluations are conducted on the $\times$4 SR setting.